orent2018/viz_web/README.md

   is triggered by a webhooks from this github repo.

-- The job updates the root webpage in the webserver with an updated index.html file
+- The job (pipeline) updates the root webpage in the webserver with an updated index.html file

 - A rule to redirect traffic from port 80 to 8080 was created on the jenkins server using iptables: